thanasibakis/Honors-Research-2020/README.md

 Requires Python 3.
 Works best with Python 3.7, not 3.8.

-Dependencies: pandas, pyinstaller (to package), pyqt5, pyqtgraph, pyserial, sklearn
+Dependencies: pandas, pyinstaller (to package), PySide2, pyqtgraph, pyserial, sklearn

-If you do use Python 3.8, you should not use the pyqtgraph release available from PyPI.
+You should not use the pyqtgraph release available from PyPI.
 Instead, use:

 `pip install --upgrade git+http://github.com/pyqtgraph/pyqtgraph.git`